aqilc/chasm/readme.md

 -------

 Chasm is dual licensed under the MIT Licence and Public Domain.
 You can choose the licence that suits your project the best.
 The MIT Licence is a permissive licence that is short and to the point.
 The Public Domain licence is a licence that makes the software available to the public for free and with no copyright.

+FAQ
+---

+### Why the name **chasm**?

+> A chasm is a deep ravine or hole formed through millenia of erosion and natural processes.
+This name struck a chord in my heart, as I have been working on this library for over a year, and it's the best way I know of getting low and deep into the heart of computing.
+I also loved that it had "asm" and "c" in it, which are big parts of what this library is about.

+### This library doesn't fit me.
+What are some others?

+> - [asmjit/asmjit](https://github.com/asmjit/asmjit) - A popular choice for C++ developers and many times more complex and feature rich than chasm.
+> - [aengelke/fadec](https://github.com/aengelke/fadec) - Similar library to chasm but a completely different API that might be more flexible but harder for some.
+> - [bitdefender/bddisasm](https://github.com/bitdefender/bddisasm) - Fast, easy to use Disassembler library.
+> - [garc0/CTAsm](https://github.com/garc0/CTAsm) - Compile time assembler for C++ using only templates.

 Thanks to
 ---------